Chart Color Schemes

 Educational outcomes in Geraldton - North fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 14.9%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.9%, followed by graduate diplomas at 2.1% and postgraduate qualifications at 1.9%.
-Trade and technical skills are prominent, with 45.9% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.6% and certificates at 35.3%.
+The area has lower university qualification rates at 14.9%, compared to the Australian average of 30.4%.
+This gap presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common among residents with higher education qualifications, at 10.9%.
+Graduate diplomas account for 2.1% and postgraduate qualifications make up 1.9%.

 Frequently Asked Questions - Education